srishina/mqtt.ts/README.md

 If the network connection is dropped, the library tries to reconnect with the broker with clean start as false and uses the same session identifier that it has already conencted with.
 Based on the broker response the client will perform one of the below.

 1. If the broker still has the session state, then the pending messages will be send, which can also include partial PUBLISH messages with QoS 2.
 No resubscription is needed as broker has the subscriptions.
-2. If the broker has no session state, then client library resubscribes to the already subscrivbed topics and send pending messages.
+2. If the broker has no session state, then the client library resubscribes to the already subscribed topics and send pending messages.
 For QoS 1 & 2 the library restarts the publish flow again.
-Note that, in this scenario resubscription may fail and the client will be notified of the status of the resubscription.
+Note that, in this scenario the resubscription may fail and the client will be notified of the status of the resubscription.

 # Network state changes:
 The client can subscribe to network state changes.